-Commercially saffron constitutes the dried stigma of the flower.
-The pharmacologically important active constituents of saffron comprise the volatile agents (safranal), bitter principles (picrocrocin) and the colour component (crocetin and its glycoside, crocin).
-Saffron is widely consumed by pregnant women mainly in the belief to increase fairness in newborn.
-It has been reported that saffron can stimulate uterine contractions in pregnant women leading to abortions.
-Also it is reported that high concentrations of crocetin, a carotenoid component giving a characteristic golden yellow orange colour to saffron was found to be teratogenic in frogs, Xenopus laevis.
-As the toxicity information on toxicology and safety of saffron is not consistent, the objective of the present investigation was to detect adverse effects of orally administered saffron on the pregnant/lactating Wistar rats and on development of the conceptus and the offspring following exposure of female rat from implantation through weaning.
+Commercially saffron constitutes the dried red stigma of the flower.
+The pharmacologically important active constituents of saffron comprise the volatile agents (safranal), bitter principles to detect adverse effects of orally administered saffron on the pregnant/lactating Wistar rats and on development of the conceptus and the offspring following exposure of female rat from implantation through weaning.
 Rat was selected as the model due its common and wide use in toxicity testing.
 The oral route was selected to administer the test material as it simulated the exposure pattern of the human population.

-The highest dose selected for the study was 1000 mg/kg/day which was the maximum feasible dose and also referred to as the limit dose by regulatory toxicity guidelines related to reproduction toxicity testing [Guidelines ICH S5 (R2)].
-1/4th the highest dose (250 mg/kg/day) was selected as the mid dose and 1/5th the mid dose (50 mg/kg/day) was selected as the low dose which closely relates to human dose.
+The highest dose selected for the study was 1000 mg/kg/day which was the maximum feasible dose and also referred to as the limit dose by regulatory toxicity guidelines related to reproduction toxicity testing[Guidelines ICH S5 (R2)].
+1/4ththe highest dose (250 mg/kg/day) was selected as the mid dose and 1/5th the mid dose (50 mg/kg/day) was selected as the low dose which closely relates to human dose.
 The control rats received the Milli-Q water, which was used to suspend the saffron at low, mid and high doses.
 Treatment with saffron up to the highest dose of 1000 mg/kg/day did not elicit any adverse clinical signs, effects on gestation/lactation body weight or food intake.
 The mean number and weight of male and female pups measured at different intervals during lactation period, pup's survivability were not affected by saffron exposure.

 Biochemical investigations carried out from the blood collected from the lactating dams at weaning sacrifice on postpartum day 21to detect any adverse biochemical effects indicative of abnormal liver and kidney functioning, electrolyte imbalances or general metabolism revealed that all the parameters were within the normal biological variation up to the highest dose of 1000 mg/kg/day dose when compared to the control.
-Also there were no adverse microscopic lesions in the liver and kidneys which were contrary to the results by Daryoush Mohajeri et al., 2007 who have reported mild to severe hepatic and renal tissue injuries with associated biochemical changes.
+Also there were no adverse microscopic lesions in the liver and kidneys which were contrary to the results by Daryoush Mohajeri et al. (2007) who have reported mild to severe hepatic and renal tissue injuries with associated biochemical changes.